remy/remysharp.com/public/drafts/first-impressions-of-react.md

 Bind.js is a 2-way data binding library that uses DOM selectors to target elements, and an augmented object that tracks changes via setter hooks.

-The solution isn't super pretty, but again, it was 30 minutes and does the trick:
+[The solution isn't super pretty](https://rem.jsbin.com/raboqe/3/edit?js,output), but again, it was 30 minutes of dev and does the trick.

-<a class="jsbin-embed" href="https://jsbin.com/raboqe/embed?js,output">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.39.15"></script>

 However, there's one line of code in the filter callback that I didn't like:

 ```js
 this.list.map((item, i) => {